phaze

 Track the patterns.
 Hold the loss.

-Phaze provides general health software, not medical advice.
-Talk to your doctor before changing your medication, dose, training plan, or nutrition strategy.
-The schedules and numbers in this guide are illustrative, not prescriptive.
+Phaze is a wellness and habit-tracking app.
+It is not a medical device and does not provide medical advice, diagnosis, or treatment.
+Talk to your healthcare provider before changing your medication, dose, training, or nutrition.
+The schedules and numbers in this guide are illustrative and educational, not prescriptive.